 - Alternatively, Mexican citizens holding a valid TN Visa, and for whom an I-129 petition is filed and approved while he or she is in the US, may add concurrent employers or change employers by appearing at a POE and presenting the I-129 approval notice and visa without going to the consulate for a new visa.
 The petitioner(s) on the I-129 petition(s) need not be the same petitioner(s) endorsed on the visa.

 About TN Visas How to Apply for a TN Visa Our TN Visa Lawyer Services

 We Can Help!

 Don’t know where to start?
 We are experienced in helping Canadian citizens obtain TN Visa status for filling either part-time or full-time positions within the US.
-If you have questions about whether your particular situation qualifies, contact Richards and Jurusik for a free assessment of your TN Visa matters.
+If you have questions about whether your particular situation qualifies, contact Richards and Jurusik for an assessment of your TN Visa matters.
 We have more than 20 years of experience helping people live and work in the US on TN Visas.